 This billionaire teenager is on the books of a Premier League Club

 Cristiano Ronaldo was listed, by Business Insider UK, as the world’s richest footballer with a net worth of slightly more than $320 million.
-The list took into account wages, revenue from outside investments, and sponsorships.
+The list took IGNORE INTO account wages, revenue from outside investments, and sponsorships.

 However, what the list failed to look at was other family assets – wealth that will be inherited, for example.
 When this is factored in, an academy player in the Premier League suddenly tops the list of richest soccer players.